-- 7.28.
-Responsible for determining applications for planning permission that are not determined by the Head of Planning (or such other title that may be given to the officer with the same or similar powers) and for determining applications in relation to public rights of way and Commons or Town and Village Greens that are not determined by Director of Highways & Transport (or such other title that may be given to the officer with the same or similar powers). - 7.29.
+- 1.1.
+Responsible for determining applications for planning permission that are not determined by the Head of Planning (or such other title that may be given to the officer with the same or similar powers) and for determining applications in relation to public rights of way and Commons or Town and Village Greens that are not determined by Director of Highways & Transport (or such other title that may be given to the officer with the same or similar powers). - 1.2.
 Planning Committee comprises 11 members constituted on a politically proportionate basis in line with the political composition of the Council.

-- (a) To determine applications for planning permission in connection with large scale major development, i.e.: - (i) residential developments of 200 dwellings or more or where the built site area is four hectares or more

-- (ii) non-residential developments where the floor space to be built is 10,000 square metres or more or where the built site area is two hectares or more - (b) To determine all applications for planning permission in connection with small scale major developments, i.e.: - (i) residential developments of between 10-199 dwellings inclusive or where the built site area is between 0.5 and four hectares - (ii) non-residential developments where the floor space to be built is between 1,000 and 9,999 square metres or where the built site area is between one and two hectares where there is a recommendation for approval which would, in the opinion of the Head of Planning, constitute a significant departure from planning policy.
+- (a) To determine applications for planning permission in connection with large scale major development, i.e: - (i) residential developments of 200 dwellings or more or where the built site area is four hectares or more - (ii) non-residential developments where the floor space to be built is 10,000 square metres or more or where the built site area is two hectares or more - (b) To determine all applications for planning permission in connection with small scale major developments, i.e.: - (i) residential developments of between 10-199 dwellings inclusive or where the built site area is between 0.5 and four hectares - (ii) non-residential developments where the floor space to be built is between 1,000 and 9,999 square metres or where the built site area is between one and two hectares where there is a recommendation for approval which would, in the opinion of the Head of Planning, constitute a significant departure from planning policy.

-- (c) To determine all applications for planning permission in connection with onshore oil and gas exploration. - (d) To determine applications for planning permission: - (i) called-in for determination in accordance with the Planning Committee Members' Call-in Procedure (see Part 3 Section 3) - (ii) where the applicant is an elected member or a member of their immediate family, or the application is in respect of land within their ownership or control - (iii) where the applicant is an officer holding a post at or equivalent to Chief Executive, Deputy Chief Executive, Chief Operating Officer or Director, or a member of their immediate family3, or the application is in respect of land within their ownership or control - (iv) where the applicant is an officer in the Development Management Team or a member of their immediate family, or the application is in respect of land within their ownership or control - (v) made by or on behalf of the Council (except those matters which the Head of Planning considers to be of a minor or routine nature) - (vi) that the Head of Planning, in consultation with the Chair of the Planning Committee, considers should be determined by the committee - (e) In each case described in (d)(i) to (vi) above, the committee's remit shall not extend to the determination of: - (i) applications for permissions in principle
+- (c) To determine all applications for planning permission in connection with onshore oil and gas exploration - (d) To determine applications for planning permission: - (i) called-in for determination in accordance with the Planning Committee Members' Call-in Procedure (see Part 3 Section 3) - (ii) where the applicant is an elected member or a member of their immediate family, or the application is in respect of land within their ownership or control - (iii) where the applicant is an officer holding a post at or equivalent to Chief Executive, Executive Director, Chief Operating Officer or Director, or a member of their immediate family2, or the application is in respect of land within their ownership or control

-3 Immediate family refers to siblings, parents, children and partners or spouses only.
+2 Immediate family refers to siblings, parents, children and partners or spouses only